Electric Manta is a new game studio started by PopCap alumni

 Cochrane previously worked at the Finnish game studio Lightneer.
 He decided to relocate and started the studio in September 2020.
 He recruited a team, an investor, and got to work on the company’s first game.
 Sampat, who has designed a lot of games, was excited enough about the opportunity that she moved from Seattle to London.

-“I was really excited because it felt like we already had a shorthand when it came to talking about quality and humor and whimsy,” Sampat said in an interview with GamesBeat.
+“I was really excited, because it felt like we already had a shorthand when it came to talking about quality and humor and whimsy,” Sampat said in an interview with GamesBeat.
 “The solo narrative experience is really close to my heart, and I got started as a narrative designer 10 years ago.
 I think there are some really exceptional narrative experiences on mobile, and I think it is time to push that further.

-She said she is 39 and she is excited to be able to make games for her own demographic.
+She’s 39, and she’s excited to be able to make games for her own demographic.

 “I think the number the overarching design philosophy that we have is really making sure that the core gameplay is as as fun as humanly possible,” said Sampat.